tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/prerequisites.md

 The documentation for Vue-router can be found [here](https://router.vuejs.org/guide/).

 ### Pinia
-Per Vue’s official recommendation, global state management was implemented using Pinia instead of Vuex.
+As per Vue’s official recommendation, global state management was implemented using Pinia instead of Vuex.
 The documentation for Pinia can be found [here](https://pinia.vuejs.org/introduction.html).

 ### Apexcharts
 Apexcharts is used for most charts in this project.
 The documentation for Apexcharts can be found [here](https://apexcharts.com/docs).

 ### Mapbox
-Mapbox is a powerful mapping tool that builds on top of open street map.
+Mapbox is a powerful mapping tool that builds on top of OpenStreetMap.
 The documentation for Mapbox can be found [here](https://docs.mapbox.com/mapbox-gl-js/).